Parenting practices and abilities

 - How do you and your partner deal with money and the cost of raising the kids?

 - What do you think a child of (this age) should be able to do?

 - What do you think a child of (this age) is able to understand?

 - If you yell at the kids, what do you think they will do?

 - If a child is tired, hungry or hurt, what do you think they might do?
 And how would you respond?

 Learn more about parenting practice in the part of this practice kit that focuses on Working with fathers.

 While the breakdown of mother-child bonds may happen in response to domestic violence, it does not always happen.
 A 2015 paper on children’s exposure to domestic and family violence found mothers will often go to great lengths to protect their children from the violence.

 Some studies suggest that when mothers act as a ‘buffer’ to violence, children are able to be protected from many of the negative consequences.
 But this places the onus of protection onto mothers who are also victims.

-Read more about how violence impacts on the parenting practices of mothers in the part of this practice kit that focuses on working with mothers.
+Read more about how violence impacts on the parenting practices of mothers in the part of this practice kit that focuses on Working with mothers experiencing violence.